mickfuzz/dyne_docs/src/terminal/docs/39-python.md

     >>> os.listdir('.')
     ['notes.txt', 'readme.txt', 'first.py']

-Here we import the standard library \"os\", which has operating system-like functions in it.
+Here we import the standard library "os", which has operating system-like functions in it.
 We call the *listdir* function to return a list of names of files in the current directory.
 We pass the directory name as a string (enclosed in single quotes); the single dot refers to the current directory.\

-Let\'s try doing something with these files \-- here\'s a way to find all of the \".py\" files in a directory.
+Let\'s try doing something with these files \-- here\'s a way to find all of the ".py" files in a directory.

     >>> files = os.listdir('.')
     >>> files